thierryve/TranslateApi/README.md

     vagrant up

-The vagrant file is automatically installing all the tools you need.
+The vagrant is automatically installing all the tools you need.
 After the virtual machine is up and running.

     vagrant ssh